|

 social scientific explanation.
 So I argue for the study of how people use explanatory concepts such as motives, reasons and

-causes in their practical interactions and speech, rather than for social scientists themselves to use motives in their analysis.
+causes in their practical interactions and speech, rather than for social scientists themselves to rely upon motives and other

 PUBLICATIONS AVAILABLE ON-LINE